 The primary goal of this integrated course is to give first-year engineering students a sense of the excitement of modern engineering and of the foundational roles that mathematics and physics play in various engineering disciplines.
 Engineering, Math, and Physics (EMP) was the first course sequence developed by the Keller Center and is a key part of the center's efforts to shape engineering education for the 21st century.
-The 2009-10 academic year marked the fifth year of a four-year pilot for the course, which has now become an established part of the curriculum with an integrated two-course physics/math sequence in the fall semester and a separate introductory engineering course in the spring term.
+The 2014-15 academic year will mark the tenth year of the course, which has now become an established part of the curriculum with an integrated two-course physics/math sequence in the fall semester and a separate introductory engineering course in the spring term.

 An integrated approach